-The Trustees have delegated the exercise of voting rights to their two managers on the basis that voting power will be exercised by them with the objective of preserving and enhancing long term shareholder value.

-Accordingly, the managers have produced written guidelines of their process and practice in this regard.
-The managers are actively encouraged by the Trustees to vote in line with its guidelines in respect of all resolutions at annual and extraordinary general meetings of companies.
+The Trustees have delegated the exercise of voting rights to LGIM on the basis that voting power will be exercised by them with the objective of preserving and enhancing long term shareholder value.
+Accordingly, LGIM have produced written guidelines of their process and practice in this regard.
+LGIM are actively encouraged by the Trustees to vote in line with its guidelines in respect of all resolutions at annual and extraordinary general meetings of companies.